MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 3. To verify the Azure Service Fabric is installed, you should be able to find it in the Programs and Features of the Control Panel.

 > [!NOTE]
->SharePoint Workflow Manager supports the version 9.1 CU2 (9.1.1583.9590) of Azure Service Fabric and [higher versions](/azure/service-fabric/service-fabric-versions).
-If you want to directly upgrade your Azure Service Fabric without uninstallation, note that there are [upgrade dependencies](/azure/service-fabric/service-fabric-versions).
+> SharePoint Workflow Manager supports the version 9.1 CU2 (9.1.1583.9590) of Azure Service Fabric and [higher versions](/azure/service-fabric/service-fabric-versions).
 If **Windows Fabric** is already installed on your machine, you must uninstall it before installing Azure Service Fabric.
+>
+> It’s been reported that Azure Service Fabric might generate a large amount of logs squeezing the disk space regardless of the SharePoint Workflow Manager workload, and you can identify it under the `%ProgramData%\Microsoft Service Fabric\Log\Traces`.
+And you can't control the log size through the [cluster configuration](/azure/service-fabric/service-fabric-cluster-fabric-settings#diagnostics), with only Azure Service Fabric Runtime installed.
+You might need to delete expired logs manually, or for example, create a periodic task through the Windows Task Scheduler to do it.

 ### Install SharePoint Workflow Manager